Dawood Ibrahim: Personal life and family

-In 2006, Ibrahim's daughter, Mahrukh Ibrahim, married Junaid Miandad, the son of Pakistani cricketer Javed Miandad.
-In 2011, his daughter Mehreen, 24, married Ayub, a Pakistani-American.
+Dawood has three daughters, Mahrukh, Mehreen and Maria and a son Moin Nawaz.
+Mahrukh married Junaid Miandad, the son of Pakistani cricketer Javed Miandad in 2016.
+Mehreen married Ayub, a Pakistani-American businessman in 2011, while his youngest daughter Maria has died of Malaria.

 His only son Moin married Saniya, daughter of a London-based businessman on 25 September 2011.

-Moin lives in Karachi, Pakistan where he teaches in a mosque, having memorized the Qur'an and becoming a Maulana, while being critical of his father's criminal activities.
+Moin allegedly lives in Karachi, Pakistan.
+As per alleged confession of Dawood's brother Iqbal to Indian Investigative agencies, Moin teaches in a mosque, having memorized the Qur'an and has become a maulana, while having allegedly rejected his father's empire, leading to Dawood's depression.